Things to See and Do in Cantabria

 San Vicente de la Barquera

-Fishy treats - with the Picos as a backdrop
+Fishy treats, straight from the port, with the Picos as a backdrop

 The active fishing port of San Vicente de la Barquera sits at the gateway to the Oyambre Nature Park and with the Picos de Europa as a backdrop.